 - 1. Overview.
-The Sketch Plan Review is an optional process intended to provide for a conceptual by the Planning Commission with an optional review by the Board of County Commissioners regarding the feasibility and design characteristics of the proposed division of land. - 2.
+The Sketch Plan Review is an optional process intended to review at a conceptual level the feasibility and design characteristics of the proposed division of land. - 2.
 Review Process.
 A Sketch Plan shall be processed according to Table 5-103 with the following modifications:

 - a.
-The Sketch Plan shall be reviewed by the Planning Commission and the applicant may choose to also have a review by the Board of County Commissioners.
-The comments and recommendations from the Board of County Commissioners and/or the Planning Commission are not binding and no formal motion from the reviewing body is needed to conclude the Sketch Plan process. - 3.
+The Planning Commission shall conduct a conceptual review of the proposal.
+The Planning Commission's comments and recommendations are not binding. - b.
+The Director shall provide the Applicant with written notice of the Planning Commission's Conceptual Review comments and recommendations within 10 days of the date of the review. - 3.
 Review Criteria.
 In considering a Sketch Plan proposal, the following shall be considered: - a.
 Feasibility and design characteristics based upon compliance with the applicable standards; and - b.
 General conformance with the Comprehensive Plan.